leicester70/leicester70/ReadMe.md

  # Lester Cheong,
-I'm from Singapore, true Singaporean.
+I'm from Singapore.
 I ~crawled out of my mother's vagina~ borned in the year 2001.
 I love to code, but that does not mean I'm very good at it.
 I enjoy reading Philosophy

 Anyways, please check out my [Polytechnic Project Repositories](https://github.com/s10208233).
 I do projects too in an attemp to fight these plauging thoughts of being an **imposter**, thought my projects are shitty.